 Joshua Ginsberg’s career in ecology and conservation science spans 35 years and has global reach.
 During the 1980s and 1990s, he led research projects in Asia and Africa.
 In 1996, he began his tenure with the Wildlife Conservation Society, where he undertook a series of senior management roles and oversaw initiatives in North America, Asia, Africa, Latin America, and the marine environment.

-Ginsberg has been an adjunct professor at Columbia University since 1998 and has mentored nine PhD and 24 Masters students.
-Since 2014, Dr. Ginsberg has also been a member of Rutgers University’s Ecology and Evolution Graduate Faculty.
+Ginsberg was an adjunct professor at Columbia University from 1998 to 2023 and has mentored nine PhD and 25 Masters students.
+Since 2014, he has also been a member of Rutgers University’s Ecology and Evolution Graduate Faculty.
 Past academic appointments include: Research Fellow in Ecology at the Zoological Society of London, Honorary Research Fellow and Lecturer at University College London, and Research Fellow at Oxford University.
 As an American Association for the Advancement of Science Diplomacy Fellow, he provided guidance on international conservation issues to USAID, including matters relating to the Convention on International Trade in Endangered Species.

 Since joining Cary Institute in 2014, Ginsberg has galvanized strategic initiatives to grow the Institute’s research program and impact.
 He’s added dynamic new scientists and staff to the Cary team and launched infrastructure updates to support 21st-century science.
 Ginsberg is committed to helping Cary live its mission through campus greening initiatives.
 Building new partnerships with the broader scientific community and connecting our science to society are central to Cary Institute’s goals.